COSC3020/augmenting-path-JamesOzzyburn-1/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+In the program we first have to make our visited list of nodes and set them to false which takes $V$.
+We then call our findAugPathRecursive which will at worst go through every single node and edge which will take $V + E$.
+To get our total worst case complexity we just combine then which yields us $(2 * V) + E$.
+This then gives a final answer for our worse case of $\Theta(V + E)$